tillkruss/laravel-tactician/CONFIGURATION.md

 ### Locking Middleware

-The `LockingMiddleware` blocks any commands from running inside commands.
+Tactician’s bundled `LockingMiddleware` blocks any commands from running inside commands.
 If a command is already being executed and another command comes in, this middleware will queue it in-memory until the first command completes.

 ### Transaction Middleware